 From your user's perspective, this subdomain changes nothing - they can continue to send and receive email addresses from their normal email addresses in Greenhouse recruiting as normal.
 From an IT perspective, this merely avoids common complications that can impede your organization's ability to reliably send emails with the application.

-Enter your domain with an exclamation point preceding the domain name.
-This notation tells Greenhouse Recruiting to not add the
+Enter your domain with an exclamation point ( ! ) preceding the domain name.
+This notation tells Greenhouse Recruiting to not add the gh-mail subdomain:

-Click Register when finished to generate the SPF and DKIM records.
+Click Register when you're finished to generate the SPF, DKIM, and MX records.
 When you're done, verify your email domain in the section above.

 While MX records generally are used to have emails delivered to your team’s address, most email clients check for the presence of MX records when receiving an email as a part of spam filtering.
 Major DNS providers will create an MX record on new root domains by default.